 We recommend that you use LaTeX to write up your homework solution.
 However, you can also scan handwritten notes.
-The homework will need to be submitted on D2L.
-We will announce detailed submission instructions later.
+The homework will need to be submitted on Gradescope.
+While submitting on Gradescope, please make sure to select your project partner and correctly mark the pages for the answer to each question.